Opinion | Trump's fiercest enemies only make him stronger. Biden and Bernie are no different.

 The race is narrowing somewhat, with former Vice President Joe Biden and Sen. Bernie Sanders emerging as the front-runners after Super Tuesday.
 Also on Tuesday, the newest antagonist with a personal disdain for Trump, his rival billionaire and fellow New Yorker Mike Bloomberg, debuted at the ballot box.
 He has already spent half a billion dollars and wants to remove Trump badly.

-He has so far pledged to keep spending right through Election Day, nomination or no nomination.
+On Wednesday, after an abysmal showing, Bloomberg dropped out of the race but has so far pledged to keep spending right through Election Day.
+"So while I will not be the nominee, I will not walk away from the most important political fight of my life," he told supporters.
 Please, Mike, keep spending.
 Not only will these ads become redundant and tiresome, but he also represents exactly the kind of cosmopolitan elitist whom Trump was elected to oppose.
 Bloomberg put his tone deafness on full display last week with wraparound banners apparently appealing to voters who can afford the finer things in life — charging that Trump likes his steaks cooked too well done and cheats at golf.

 Meanwhile, Bloomberg has suggested that Chinese President Xi Jinping, who runs concentration camps for Chinese Muslim minority Uighurs, is not a dictator.
 Trump's efforts to undo China's years of stealing American jobs and pirating our products and technology remain one foundation of his support from U.S. workers.